chandana38/RISCVerse/README.md

 ## Acknowledgment:
 We extend our gratitude to Abhav S Velidi for his invaluable assistance throughout the design process.

-*© 2024 RISC-V Core Implementation Team.
+*© 2024 RISCVerse Core Implementation Team.
 All rights reserved.*